← HomeDNA My Name

 Activity 4: G.E.N.E Index comparison

-Use the Compare feature to calculate similarity scores between names.
+Use the Compare DNA feature to calculate similarity scores between names.
 Discuss: what does DNA similarity actually mean in real biology?
 How does genetic distance relate to evolution and species classification?

 Discussion prompts